 If extreme weather conditions require closing of the roads or highways in the immediate area surrounding the Company, or the the building is closed, you will be notified by your supervisor.

 As a benefit to employees, non-exempt employees will be paid for half of their normally scheduled hours when the business is closed due to severe weather.

 Get the resources you need to successfully plan and navigate your investigation today!

-By clicking the download link, you submit your information to the HR Answers team, who will use it to communicate with you regarding professional HR and training services and other HR resources.
+By providing your email address and clicking our download links/samples, you submit your information to the HR Answers team, who will use it to communicate with you regarding professional HR and training services and other HR resources.